 Friday, March 25, 2016

 My job frequently requires me to distribute passwords to people.
 Those people could be coworkers or employees from another company or organization.
-Obviously passwords are something that need to be transmitted securely, but I didn’t have a simple, secure way to do this.
+Passwords are something that need to be transmitted securely, but I didn’t have a simple, secure way to do this.

 I needed a simple, secure, and ephemeral way to share passwords over email and other communication platforms.